 V. R.C.
 2929.144 & RTA Formula for Concurrent Sentences

 VI.
 R.C.
 2929.144 & RTA Formula for Consecutive Sentences

 VIII.
 Mandatory Sentencing

 IX.
 Presumptive Release & 5% to 15% Release

 X. Best Practice – “Maximum Penalty” Advisement at Plea

 XII.
 Best Practice – Talking with Victims

 XIII.
 Best Practice – Notice of Presumptive Sentence

 |Reagan Tokes Webinar - Handout Materials (1.7 MB)||21 Pages||Available after Purchase|

-Steven L. Taylor received a B.A. degree in 1983 from the University of Michigan.
+In 1983, Steven L. Taylor received a B.A. degree in History from the University of Michigan.
 In 1986, he received a J.D. degree from the Ohio State University.
 He is a former law clerk for the Ohio Court of Appeals, Tenth Appellate District, and for Chief Justice Thomas J. Moyer of the Ohio Supreme Court.
-For many years, he served as an Assistant Prosecuting Attorney in the Appellate Division of the Franklin County Prosecutor’s Office and then as Chief Counsel of the Appellate Division, leading the in-house training in that office and frequently speaking on a wide variety of topics related to criminal law and procedure.